JuliaCon/www.juliacon.org/2025/tickets.md

 You may obtain 4-day, 3-day, or 1-day tickets to attend JuliaCon 2025.

 Act fast!
-Early bird pricing is now in effect, and will close on **May 15th, 2025**.
+Early bird pricing is now in effect, and will close on ~~May 15th, 2025~~ May 19th, 2025.

 We look forward to seeing you at JuliaCon 2025.